pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 The text you see on the "style" and "buildings" tabs are style sheets that dictate what you see on the map.
 Writing `#building { polygon-fill: blue; }` would show the `#building` layer on the map as blue shapes.
 There's a lot of different ways to style points, lines, polygons, raster, and text.
 The "Docs" drawer gives you a list of all the posibilities.

+This is a cartography class and I hope you take the liberty to tweak a few things in this style I've provided.
+Make it your own, create your own flair, but keep sound cartographic principles and aesthetics in mind.

 Those shapes also have fields with values associated to them.
 In the "Layers" drawer, click on the `#assignments` layer.
 This layer has a field called `contributor` that has the name of the student assigned to each feature as a value.
 You can use the syntax `[field='value']` after your `#layer` in CartoCSS to select features and style them a certain way.

 Do this for your `#assignments` layer so that the map only shows the area assigned by you.
-Your CartoCSS should look like the text below, with your name typed exactly as it appears on the GeoJSON map at the beginning of this project.
+Your CartoCSS should look like the text below, with your name typed exactly as it appears on the GeoJSON map at the beginning of this assignment.

 <pre><code>
 #assignments [contributor='Your Name'] {